We Need to Recognize that We Are All Saints and We Are All Sinners

 To create that inclusive agenda for our community, we need to make important decisions about both who to include and who to exclude from the process going forward.

-We want people to grow in both awareness and enlightenment — and we need to set up our future interactions to encourage and support that growth.
+We want and need people to grow in both awareness and enlightenment — and we need to set up our future interactions to encourage and support that growth.
 We want people who have been misogynistic, for example, to become enlightened on that set of beliefs and we want them to change both behaviors and beliefs.

 Crimes were wrong.